-In similar fashion to most global equity markets, it was another negative quarter for the Fund having declined 6.2%, slightly better than the 6.8% decline in the benchmark MSCI ACWI.
+In similar fashion to most global equity markets, it was another negative quarter for the SGEM having declined 6.6%, slightly better than the 6.8% decline in the benchmark MSCI ACWI.

-The Allocation Effect, which attributes performance based on the Fund's weighting towards a sector relative to MSCI ACWI, was positive for the quarter and the main factor behind the Fund's relative outperformance against its benchmark.
-In this regard, the allocation effect was positive across all but one sector, namely Energy, and the biggest contribution in terms of allocation came from the Fund's weighting in cash.
+The Allocation Effect, which attributes performance based on the SGEM's weighting towards a sector relative to MSCI ACWI, was positive for the quarter and the main factor behind the SGEM's relative outperformance against its benchmark.
+In this regard, the allocation effect was positive across all but one sector, namely Energy, and the biggest contribution in terms of allocation came from the SGEM's small weighting in cash.

 The Selection Effect, which refers to specific stock selection, was the biggest detractor in performance.
 In particular, stock selection within the Information Technology, Financials and Industrials sectors contributed to a drag in quarterly performance.
-Slightly offsetting the negative stock selections in these sectors were positive selection effects within the Health Care and Communication Services sectors.
+Slightly offsetting the negative stock selections in these sectors were positive selection effects within the Communication Services, Health Care and Consumer Discretionary sectors.

-For most stocks within the Fund, it was a negative quarter.
+For most stocks within the SGEM portfolio it was a negative quarter.
 In the Financials sector, the largest detractor was Asian insurance giant, AIA.
 As mentioned, this quarter was particularly difficult for Chinese stocks, both mainland as well as those listed in Hong Kong.
 AIA was not immune to the broad negative sentiment and fell sharply as a result.
 The fundamentals of AIA do not necessarily justify the extent of negative sentiment experienced by its stock price.
 Operating metrics for the insurer have been weaker owing to the stringent COVID lockdowns in the region and there was a minor decline in the company's embedded value.
-It is also likely that as long as China continues to aggressively enforce its zero-COVID policy, the company will remain constrained.
-That said, the current price of AIA reflects a scenario of meagre growth, a far cry from what it was able to achieve pre-covid.
-We continue to believe that the intrinsic value of AIA - in an environment where covid restrictions are eventually relaxed, possibly removed, and AIA is able to return somewhere close to its previous growth levels - is above its current price.

-Performance Attribution by Sector: Fund vs. MSCI ACWI
+Performance Attribution by Sector: